 Upwork is one of the biggest freelance marketplaces around and one of our favourite platforms for finding work.
 You can find all sorts of freelance jobs on Upwork. – from web development to translation, customer service to marketing.
 And of course, writing jobs

 Upwork has a huge variety of freelance writing jobs ranging from blogging to web content writing, academic writing to ghostwriting and copywriting to screenwriting and many more.
 Short and long term jobs are available and the pay range varies depending on the job and freelance writing experience.

 2. Freelance Writing Jobs

 Freelance Writing Jobs is an online writing job board that updates links to available writing gigs on a daily basis.
 You can also find helpful writing tips.
-Freelance writing gigs has hundreds of jobs suitable for copywriters, content managers, editors, bloggers, reporters, columnists and journalists.
+Freelance writing gigs have hundreds of jobs suitable for copywriters, content managers, editors, bloggers, reporters, columnists, and journalists.

 3. People Per Hour